leonardo-tcarvalho/leonardo-tcarvalho/README.md

 ---

-## 🧠 Sobre Mim
+## 🧠 About Me

-Desenvolvedor Fullstack completamente interessado tecnologia e inovação.
-Possuo experiência com desenvolvimento web, mobile e integração de sistemas.
-Muito bom em criar soluções eficientes e escaláveis, sempre focado em boas práticas e melhoria contínua.
+Fullstack Developer completely interested in technology and innovation.
+I have experience with web and mobile development, and systems integration.
+Very good at creating efficient and scalable solutions, always focused on best practices and continuous improvement.

-- 🔭 Atualmente trabalhando como **Desenvolvedor Web** no **Grupo Anchieta**
+- 🔭 Currently working as a **Web Developer** at **Grupo Anchieta**
-- 🌱 Aprendendo **DevOps, CI/CD e Cloud Computing**
+- 🌱 Learning **DevOps, CI/CD and Cloud Computing**
-- 👯 Procurando colaborar em **Prjetos Freelancer**
+- 👯 Looking to collaborate on **Freelance Projects**
-- 💬 Pergunte-me sobre **Programação, Sistemas Operacionais, DevOps**
+- 💬 Ask me about **Programming, Operating Systems, DevOps**

 ---